benc-uk/kube-workshop/08-helm-ingress/readme.md

 ## 🔀 Reconfiguring The App With Ingress

 Now we can modify the app we've deployed to route through the new ingress, but a few simple changes are required first.
-As the ingress controller will be routing all requests, the services in front of the deployments can be switched back to internal
+As the ingress controller will be routing all requests, the services in front of the deployments can be switched back to internal.

 - Edit both the data API & frontend **service** YAML manifests, change the service type to `ClusterIP` then reapply with `kubectl apply`
 - Edit the frontend **deployment** YAML manifest, change the `API_ENDPOINT` environmental variable to use the same origin URI `/api` no need for a scheme or host.